ARM-software/ebbr/source/chapter1-about.rst

       Secure Monitor Exception level on AArch64.
 The Exception level that is used to execute Secure Monitor code, which handles the transitions between Non-secure and Secure states.
 EL3 is always in Secure state.

-   Logical Unit (LU)
-      A logical unit (LU) is an externally addressable, independent entity within a device.
-In the context of storage, a single device may use logical units to provide multiple independent storage areas.

-   OEM
-      Original Equipment Manufacturer.
-In this document, the final device manufacturer.

-   SiP
-      Silicon Partner.
-In this document, the silicon manufacturer.

-   UEFI
-      Unified Extensible Firmware Interface.

-   UEFI Boot Services
-      Functionality that is provided to UEFI Loaded Images during the UEFI boot process.

-   UEFI Runtime Services
-      Functionality that is provided to an Operating System after the ExitBootServices() call.